What Is Google Gemini (Formerly Bard)? Everything You Need to Know

 The original goal of introducing Google's chatbot was to supplement the knowledge graph cards that appear for simple questions.
 While Knowledge Graph cards can provide definitions of terms, overviews of people, or places, the answers from Bard (now Gemini) were intended for what Google calls NORA questions: questions without a correct answer.
 The previous launch of the comparable chatbot ChatGPT was certainly not entirely incidental to the introduction of Google Bard (now Gemini).

-Google Gemini isable to grasp both questions and their context and is designedultimodal from the ground up.
-That's how Gemini is able to analyze extensive data sets and precisely predict which word comes next and which request the user could make next.
+Thanks to an LLM, Google Gemini is capable of understanding both questions and their context, and is designed to be multimodal from the ground up.
+This enables Gemini to analyse extensive datasets and accurately predict which word comes next and what the user’s next query might be

-Gemini then draws on information from the Google ecosystem, including apps such as Gmail, Calendar, Keep or Maps, and also from the Internet to deliver personalized answers appropriate to the context.
-The output is delivered using generative AI, also for images and videos.
-The overall goal of Gemini and all AI chatbots is to always provide high-quality, human-like answers.
+Gemini then draws on information from the Google ecosystem, including apps such as Gmail, Calendar, Keep and Maps, as well as from the internet, to provide personalised responses tailored to the context.
+The output utilises generative capabilities, including for images and videos.
+The overarching goal of Gemini and all AI chatbots is to consistently provide high-quality, human-like responses.

 Geminis Antwort auf die Frage, wer Albert Einstein war

-Especially concerning the competitor ChatGPT, the Bard language model, now “Gemini”, presented in December 2023, is a major step forward.
-The special thing about the multimodal AI model is its architecture: While some other AIs, such as ChatGPT, consist of many different models that ensure that texts, images, audios and code can be processed, Google Gemini is holistically multimodal and consists of just a single system.
-With such a model, Gemini (formerly Google Bard) can set itself apart from competing AIs such as ChatGPT — but it is not a unique selling point on the market, as there are already other companies with holistically multimodal models.
+Particularly when compared to its rival ChatGPT, the language model Bard – now known as ‘Gemini’ – which was unveiled in December 2023, represents a major step forward.
+What makes this multimodal AI model special is its architecture: whilst some other AIs, such as ChatGPT, consist of many different models that enable the processing of text, images, audio and code, Google Gemini is holistically multimodal from the ground up and consists of a single system.
+With such a model, Gemini (formerly Google Bard) can certainly set itself apart from competing AIs like ChatGPT – however, it is not a unique selling point on the market, as there are already other companies with holistically multimodal models.

-In the past, the chatbot was called Bard and the underlying language model 2023 was LaMDA.
-Since February 2024, both the chatbot and AI systems as well as the language model itself carry the name Gemini.
-The name alludes to the Latin word for “twin” and symbolizes versatility.
-The renaming was aimed at removing the confusion between chatbot and model.
-Gemini is therefore the uniform name for the entire platform and its AI models.
+The chatbot was previously known as Bard, whilst the underlying language model was called LaMDA in 2023.
+Since February 2024, both the chatbot and AI systems, as well as the language model itself, have been named Gemini.
+The name alludes to the Latin word for ‘twin’ and symbolises versatility.
+The renaming was intended to eliminate confusion between the chatbot and the model.
+Gemini is thus the unified name for the entire platform and its AI models.

 If you want to find out more about the model behind the chatbot, you can find detailed information in the article “Google Gemini explained”.

-In addition to Great Britain and the USA, the free basic version of Google Gemini is available in numerous countries worldwide, including the European Union, including Germany.
+The free basic version of Google Gemini is available in numerous countries worldwide, including the UK and the US, as well as across the European Union, including Germany.
 In addition, the chatbot now supports more than 40 different languages, including German.
-Gemini can understand German inquiries and can also answer most of them in German.
-Developers and companies can use AI via the Gemini API and platform integrations as well as Google AI Studio/Vertex AI.
-The paid version called Google AI Pro (formerly Gemini Advanced) was only available in English for a long time, but has now also been available in German since May 2024.
-The mobile Gemini app is available for Android via the Google Play Store, and for iOS via the Google app.
-This allows Gemini to be used from anywhere.
-Since the beginning of 2026, Gemini can be used in Google Meet, “Ask Gemini” invites you to ask questions, also in German, and offers features such as real-time summaries in meetings.
+Gemini can understand German queries and, for the most part, respond in German as well.
+Developers and businesses can use the AI via the Gemini API and platform integrations, as well as Google AI Studio/Vertex AI.
+The paid version, known as Google AI Pro (formerly Gemini Advanced), was for a long time only available in English, but has been available in German since May 2024.
+The Gemini mobile app is available for Android via the Google Play Store and for iOS via the Google app.
+This means Gemini can be used from anywhere.
+Since early 2026, Gemini has been available in Google Meet; ‘Ask Gemini’ invites users to ask questions, including in German, and offers additional features such as real-time summaries during meetings.

 Even though ChatGPT and Google Gemini appear very similar at first glance, there are still differences: